Configuring an External Key Manager¶

 [[enforcer.security.tokenService]] sections are present, then the default array that consists of,

-- "Resident Key Manager" of WSO2 API-M
+- "Resident Key Manager" of WSO2 API-M with configs for Access tokens

 - token service exposed by Choreo Connect Enforcer named as "MGW"